Rise to Success: Career Highlights of Luke Kennard

 How Luke Kennard built a successful career.
 Explore key moments that defined the journey.

-Luke Kennard is an American professional basketball player currently playing for the Los Angeles Lakers in the NBA.
-A former Duke Blue Devils player, he was drafted 12th overall by the Detroit Pistons in 2017.
-Throughout his NBA career, he has also played for the Los Angeles Clippers, Memphis Grizzlies, and Atlanta Hawks.
-Kennard is notable for his exceptional three-point shooting ability, currently holding the second-highest career three-point field goal percentage in NBA history and leading amongst active players.
+Luke Kennard is an American professional basketball player currently with the Los Angeles Lakers.
+Drafted 12th overall by the Detroit Pistons in 2017 after playing college basketball for Duke, Kennard has also played for the Los Angeles Clippers, Memphis Grizzlies, and Atlanta Hawks.
+He is known for his exceptional three-point shooting, currently holding the second-highest career three-point field goal percentage in NBA history and leading all active players in that statistic.

 On June 22, 2017, Luke Kennard was drafted 12th overall by the Detroit Pistons in the 2017 NBA draft.